 - Take a WARM scarf!
 Forget about a scarf that is sheer and stylish, you need something to give you warmth.
 I wore my scarf every day, neatly tucked away under my jumper (that I zipped all the way to the top), so you couldn’t even see it!
 But it helped so much!
 Hubby didn’t have a scarf and suffered the cold a bit more than me as a result!
 You can browse through some lovely warm scarves here.

 - Get a quality windproof jacket that has a hoodie!
 A jumper is really not going to cut it here!
-You need something to keep the wind out, we met travellers who actually had windproof gear on and still complained, so make sure the jacket is a lovely size that allows for layers of clothes underneath it too!
+You need something to keep the wind out, we met travelers who actually had windproof gear on and still complained, so make sure the jacket is a lovely size that allows for layers of clothes underneath it too!
 Check out these beautiful windproof jackets.

 - Layer up!
 Take clothes that you can easily layer up or down as need be!